rogeriojunyorrf/schoolProject_CRUD/README.md

 - **Update Model**: Edit existing cube model details through the Update section.
 - **Delete Model**: Remove a cube model from the database using the Delete section.

+- **View Models (for viewers)**: Viewer users can only access the `view_only.php` page, which displays all Rubik's cube models without any editing or deletion permissions.

 ### 7. Security

+- **Role-Based Access Control (RBAC)**: The system restricts access to specific pages based on the user's role (admin or viewer).
+Admin users have full CRUD permissions, while viewer users can only view the models.
-- **All** CRUD pages are protected by the login system.
-If a user tries to access these pages without logging in, they will be redirected to the login page.
+- **Login Protection**: **All** CRUD pages are protected by the login system.
+Unauthorized users will be redirected to the login page.
-- Logout functionality ensures that users can securely end their session.
+- **Logout**: The logout functionality ensures that users can securely end their session, preventing unauthorized access to protected areas.